Next Start

 Graduates of the Airframe & Powerplant Technician program (A&P) at UTI are eligible to apply and test for A&P certification from the Federal Aviation Administration.79,128

 You can train at our Avondale, Arizona; Long Beach, California; Miramar, Florida; Canton, Michigan; or Houston, Texas campuses.
-Our campus in Canton also offers an Associate of Applied Science (AAS) degree in Aviation Maintenance!
+Our campus in Graduates of our Aviation Maintenance program in Canton can also earn an associate of applied science (AAS) degree.

 Talk to an Admissions Rep for more information.

-Our program is designed to be completed in less than 2 years and teach skills that include:
+Our program is designed to be completed in less than two years and teach course topics such as:

 • Airframe electrical